Sharp bounds for rainbow matchings in hypergraphs: Fixed matching sizes

 Hence $y_i\not\in \spn(\bigcup_{j=1}^{N-t+\ell-1}\{x_{j,1},\dots,x_{j,t}\})$.
 In particular, this span is not the entire space $V$ and so we can find a subspace $V'\su V$ with $\dim V'=\dim V-1$ such that $\{x_{j,1},\dots,x_{j,t}\}\su V'$ for all $j=1,\dots,N-t+\ell-1$.
 Note that $N-t+\ell-1\ge N-t+2-1=N-(t-1)>(t-1)\cdot \dim V'$.
 Hence by the induction hypothesis (applied to $V'$ and the restriction of the multi-linear map $\varphi$ to $V'\times \dots\times V'$), there exist distinct indices $j_1,\dots,j_t\in\{1,\dots,N-t+\ell-1\}$ and elements $y_1,\dots,y_t$ with $j_i\in \{x_{j_i,1},\dots,x_{j_i,t}\}$ for $i=1,\dots,t$ such that $\varphi(y_1,\dots,y_t)\neq 0$.
 This finishes the induction step. \end{proof}

-Let us now show how Theorem \ref{thm-correia-sudakov-tomon}, due to Correia--Sudakov--Tomon \cite{correia-sudakov-tomon}, follows from Theorem \ref{thm-linear-algebra} (this argument essentially appears in \cite{correia-sudakov-tomon}, but we repeat it here as motivation for the slightly more complicated deduction of the upper bound in Theorem \ref{thm-fixed-t-f} below).
+Let us now show how Theorem \ref{thm-correia-sudakov-tomon}, due to Munh\'{a} Correia, Sudakov, and Tomon \cite{correia-sudakov-tomon}, follows from Theorem~\ref{thm-linear-algebra} (this argument essentially appears in \cite{correia-sudakov-tomon}, but we repeat it here as motivation for the slightly more complicated deduction of the upper bound in Theorem \ref{thm-fixed-t-f} below).

 \begin{proof}[Proof of Theorem \ref{thm-correia-sudakov-tomon} from \cite{correia-sudakov-tomon}]